Adobo too salty? Don't panic. It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 Add Water

 The easiest fix is to add water.
-Start with about ½ cup, then let the adobo simmer gently for a few minutes.
+Start with about ½ cup, then let the adobo simmer for a few minutes.
 This helps tone down the salt without changing the flavor too much.

 Add Potatoes (or Chayote)

-Chayote works too.
-It has a mild flavor and absorbs the sauce as it cooks, which helps tone down the salt.
-It won't soak up as much salt as potatoes, but it still helps reduce the saltiness and adds more vegetables.
+It won't absorb as much as potatoes, but it still helps and adds more vegetables.

 Add a Little More Sweetness